luckyscooby/DLIRever/README.md

 It has a feature to detect which window is in focus and to record keystrokes for that specific process; I call it "ForeFocus" and it is very sensitive regarding focus change (a browser tab, for instance, or an intermediate caller process).

-If you analyze the Kernel module, you'll see there are some obsolete functions there, like DLL loading methods.
+If you analyse the Kernel module, you'll see there are some obsolete functions there, like DLL loading methods.
 This is because, at the time, I intended to extend DLIRever into a full trojan solution to keep my experiments against antivirus engines.
 There was also a bootstrap (also DirectX-based to avoid the classic and heuristically obvious WinMain hidden window) and a telemetry (WinSocks) module being developed in the same solution; however, I decided not to include them here as they were premature.

 Unfortunately, I suspended the progress of the entire thing.
 DLIRever functions very well for the purpose of proof-of-concept.
 The only issue is that the logger function is unfinished.
-It logs the keystrokes to the disk and even has a keycode translator, however I halted the project before I could link the logger to "ForeFocus" and to the translation functions for human readability.
+It logs the keystrokes to the disk and even has a key code translator, however I halted the project before I could link the logger to "ForeFocus" and to the translation functions for human readability.

+Sorry for the archaic changelog and creepy to-do files.